Allergy Conditions

 such as

-- stomach upset, indigestion, heartburn, loss of appetite,
+- stomach upset, indigestion, heartburn, loss of appetite,nausea and vomiting,

 - headache, sleeplessness, excited or nervous feeling,